On the Reduction of Variance and Overestimation of Deep Q-Learning: Background

 \subsubsection{Q-Learning}

-The Q-learning is one of the most popular RL algorithms\cite{b4}.
+Q-learning is among the most widely used reinforcement learning (RL) algorithms\cite{b4}.
 It's based on an incremental dynamic programming technique because of the step by step look-up table representation in which it determines the optimal policy\cite{b22}.
-Q-learning algorithm uses this table to estimate the optimal action value function $Q^*$, the table contains all states and actions on the environment and value function to estimate the quality(Q-function) of state-action pairs, then preforms updates using the following update rule:
+The Q-learning algorithm employs a table to estimate the optimal action value function, $Q^*$.
+This table encompasses all states and actions within the environment and utilizes the value function to assess the quality (Q-function) of state-action pairs.
+It then updates using the following rule: